 - BP Acne Spot Treatment: a maximum-strength benzoyl peroxide treatment that targets acne-causing bacteria and quells redness.

-- Spot Check: ultra-transparent salicylic acid patches that draw out pus and bacteria while keeping prying fingers away.
+- Salicylic Acid Pimple Patches: ultra-transparent salicylic acid patches that draw out pus and bacteria while keeping prying fingers away.

 Do you need a prescription to treat menopausal acne?